aurora-is-near/aurora-relayer/README.md

 ### Configuring a signing key

-To be able call `eth_sendRawTransaction`, you need to have a NEAR account and signing key on the network you are relaying to, and said NEAR account must have a sufficient Ⓝ balance to be able to send transactions.
+To be able to call `eth_sendRawTransaction`, you must have a NEAR account and signing key on the network you are relaying to, and said NEAR account must have a sufficient Ⓝ balance to be able to send transactions.

 To configure the signing account and private key, place the JSON key file into the `config/` directory and edit `config/local.yaml` as follows: